 - Participation in continued team trainings and direct attorney mentor sessions for furthering career development

 - Eligibility for up to 10 vacation days and 40 hours of sick leave per year

-- As of 2023, reimbursement for up to $2,500 in eligible moving expenses upon employment
+- Reimbursement for up to $2,500 in eligible moving expenses upon employment

-- As of 2023, reimbursement for the cost of enrolling in a graduate school exam prep course (i.e., LSAT, GRE, GMAT and MCAT) for up to $1,000 after six months of employment
+- Reimbursement for the cost of enrollment in a graduate school exam prep course (i.e., LSAT, GRE, GMAT and MCAT) for up to $1,000 after six months of employment

-- Eligibility to participate in the Firm’s medical plan starting on their first day of employment and the 401(k) plan after six months of employment
+- Eligibility to participate in the firm’s 401(k) plan after six months of employment

-- Overtime pay with meal and transportation allowances when working overtime
+- Overtime pay and meal and transportation allowances when working overtime

 My experience as a paralegal for WMH was unbeatable.

 As a paralegal, I had the opportunity to make meaningful contributions to exciting matters.
 I observed trials, attended depositions, and assisted attorneys preparing court filings for all stages of litigation.
 The breadth and depth of my experiences at WMH allowed me to better understand my interests, which enabled me to hit the ground running as a law student at UCLA.
 Everyone I worked with, from associate to name partner, treated me like a valued member of the Firm.
 I started at WMH with just an inkling that I wanted to pursue a career in law and, as a result of my experience as a paralegal for the Firm, I left for law school two years later inspired and excited to become a lawyer.Robert Carpenter, University of Los Angeles School of Law '24